khamin/redisca/README.md

+# Hash

+Hashes are simple:

+	from redisca import setdb
+	from redisca import Hash

+	from redis import Redis
+	setdb(Redis())

+	myhash = Hash('hashkey')
+	myhash['foo'] = 'bar'
+	print(myhash['foo']) # Produces 'bar'

+	myhash.save() # Save hash.
-# Hashes
+	myhash.delete() # Delete hash.

 # Model

-## Introduction.

-Model is a simple extension of *Hash* that brings Fields into the game.
-You can define custom fields with some useful options and interact with hashes in OOP-manner.
+Model is a simple extension of *Hash* that brings some powerful features into the game.
+Let's see how it works:

 	from redisca import Model
 	from redisca import Email
+	from redisca import prefix
+	from redisca import setdb

+	from redis import Redis
+	setdb(Redis())

+	@prefix('usr')
 	class User (Model):
 		email = Email(
-			field='eml',
-			index=True,
-			unique=True,
+			field='eml', # define link with 'eml' hash key. index=True,  # enables index support.
+			unique=True, # makes sure that field is unique across db.
 		)

+		... # Define class variables without any limitations.

-	user = User(1)
+	user = User(1) # Init model with id '1'
-	user.email = 'foo@bar.com' # Will validate given email
+	user.email = 'foo@bar.com' # Set email using field

 	print(user.email)  # Will output 'foo@bar.com'
 	print(user['eml']) # Dict-style is available too

 	user.save() # Saving routines here.
-	user.delete() # Delete routines here.
+	User.email.find('foo@bar.com') # Find models by indexed field.
+Return [user] user.delete() # Delete routines here.

-As you can see Email field definition has some interesting options:

-* *field='eml'* defines that field linked to 'eml' hash key.
-* *index=True* enables index support for that hash key (look at Fields.indexes section for more information).
-* *unique=True* makes sure that User.email is unique across database.
+## Key prefix

+Model key format is %ModelKeyPrefix%:%ModelId%.
+Lower-cased class name will be used as prefix by default but you can use *prefix* class decorator to override this behavior like this:

+	print(user._key) # Will produce usr:1

+## Fields

+Field is the way how you should take control on data in your models.
+Just define class variables with field-specific options and take classic ORM's advantages:

+* data validation;
+* native python data types support;
+* transparent relations between models;
+* indexes support (incl. unique indexes).

+Available parameters:

+* field - hash field which is used as value storage.
+* index - makes field searchable.
+* unique - tells that value should be unique across database.
+Model.save() will raise an Exception if model of same class already exists with given value.

+Built-in fields:

+* *String* - extends *Field* with additional parameters *minlen* and *maxlen*.
+* *Email* - extends *String* field with email validation support.
+* *Integer* - extends *Field* with parameters *minval* and *maxval*.
+Accepts int and numeric strings.
+Returns int.
+* *Reference* - extends *Field* with *cls* (reference class) parameter.
+Accepts and returns instance of *cls*.
+* *MD5Pass* - extends *String* field.
+Acts like string but converts given string to md5 sum.
+* *DateTime* - extends *Field* without additional parameters.
+Accepts datetime and int(timestamp) values.
+Returns datetime.

 ## Registry